IIIF/api/source/api/presentation/3.0/index.md

 References to canvases, or rectangular parts of a canvas, within the current range.
 Each included canvas _MUST_ be referenced via a string containing the canvas's URI.

 ##### members
 A combined list of both ranges and canvases.
 If the range contains both other ranges and canvases, and the ordering of the different types of resource is significant, the range _SHOULD_ instead use the `members` property.
 The property's value is an array of canvases, parts of canvases or other ranges.
-Each item in the array _MUST_ be an object, and it _MUST_ have the `@id`, `@type`, and `label` properties.
+Each item in the array _MUST_ be an object, and it _MUST_ have the `id`, `type`, and `label` properties.

 A range will typically include one or more canvases or, unlike sequences, parts of canvases.
 The part must be rectangular, and is given using the `xywh=` fragment approach.
 This allows for selecting, for example, the areas within two newspaper pages where an article is located.